MGC29/Rosalind/README.md

 # Rosalind
 Hi!
-This repository will contain the different programms I have written for the Rosalind problems, related to bioinformatics.
+This repository contains the different programs that I have developed for Rosalind, a "platform for learning bioinformatics and programming through problem solving".
+I'm mostly self-taught so any comments are welcome.
+Thanks!